James P. Scanlan, Attorney at Law

 Educational Disparities/Achievement Disparities

-As suggested by the reference to test outcomes these patterns are also present in data on demographic differences in education achievement.
+As suggested by the reference to test outcomes these patterns are also present in data on demographic differences in educational achievement.
 Indeed, the force of the patterns may be the strongest in the educational setting.
-But, as in other contexts, the role of the patterns is almost universally ignored in analyses of educational disparities, even when the disparities involve such things as math proficiency or statistical literacy.
+And it should be obvious that as rates of achieving proficiency generally improve, relative differences in proficiency rates will tend to decrease while relative differences in rates of failing to achieve proficiency will tend to increase.
+It should also be obvious that improvements in proficiency rates where current rates are quite low will tend to increase absolute differences between rates while improvements where rates are already high will tend to reduce absolute differences between proficiency rates.
+But, as in other contexts, the role of these patterns is universally ignored in analyses of educational disparities, even when the disparities involve such things as math proficiency or statistical literacy.
 This is a draft of a page addressing some of this misunderstanding.

-Table 1 presents data from the Remarkable Results Table in the 2007 Post article, showing (a) the percentage increase in proficiency rates, (b) the percentage decrease in non-proficiency rates; (3) the percentage point changes in proficiency rates; (d) the estimated effect size derived from the earlier rate and later rate.[iv]
+Table 1 presents data from the Remarkable Results table in the 2007 Post article, showing (a) the percentage increase in proficiency rates, (b) the percentage decrease in non-proficiency rates; (c) the percentage point changes in proficiency rates; (d) the estimated effect size derived from the earlier rate and later rate.[v]

 Table 1 – Changes in Proficiency Rates from Remarkable Results Table